 The Irishman in question was recorded in the Spanish navy records as Guillermo Herries, an unlikely name for an Irishman you might think, and you’d be right.
-Perhaps, if he had been known by William Harris, rather than the Portuguese translation of his name, then he would be better known in Irish history.
+Perhaps, if he had been known by William Harris rather than the Portuguese translation of his name, then he would be better known in Irish history.
 Surely every Irish child should learn that an Irishman was part of the famous voyage of the Nina, the Pinta and Santa Maria.

-To this day, St Nicholas’ Church in Galway is known to have been visited by Columbus in 1477 and it was supposedly here that Guillermo met Columbus and inspired him with tales of lands to the west that he had visited himself.
+To this day St Nicholas’ Church in Galway is known to have been visited by Columbus in 1477 and it was supposedly here that Guillermo met Columbus and inspired him with tales of lands to the west that he had visited himself.

 The legend of Saint Brendan’s voyage were said to have provided extra fuel for Columbus’ dreams.
 It is certainly not impossible that Guillermo could have reached America before 1492 as Leif Erikson and his band of Norsemen had already discovered America 500 years beforehand.
 Tim Severin’s reenactment of St. Brendan’s voyage proved that the 6th century monk may have even reached America centuries before that.
 So why not Guillermo?
 Unfortunately, the voyage of 1492 was to be his last.

-Despite the hopes of the league that championed his name, Guillermo never did provide the name for the new bridge in Chicago and the honor went to Leif Erikson.
-The facts, fiction and mysteries of this little-known Irish explorer remain in the archives of Galway University and although we may never know how Guillermo died, we can be proud of the fact that he was part of such a significant event in world history.
+Despite the hopes of the league that championed his name, Herries never did provide the name for the new bridge in Chicago and the honor went to Leif Erikson.
+The facts, fiction and mysteries of this little-known Irish explorer remain in the archives of Galway University and, although we may never know how Guillermo died, we can be proud of the fact that he was part of such a significant event in world history.